 Before becoming a semi-regular, or recurring character, as Lt.
 Doug Chapman in the fall of 1976, at the beginning of the third season, James Luisi made a guest appearance during the latter half of season two, as a criminal antagonist of Rockford's named Burt Stryker.

 In an early episode from the first season when Jim calls the police station and asks for Dennis he calls him "Lt.
 Becker."
 The character became Sgt.
-Becker for the next several seasons until Dennis got promoted to Lt. later.
+Becker for the first four seasons until Dennis was promoted to Lt. during season five.

 The address of Rockford's trailer was 29 Cove Road, Malibu, but the trailer was actually in a parking lot which was portrayed as either for a public beach or for a restaurant located on the opposite end of the parking lot.
 Paradise Cove Beach Cafe, an actual restaurant which still (as of 2014) exists, was where Rockford often went for Mexican food.
 Additionally, in a few episodes, there were references to Paradise Cove, or Cove Road, as the part of Malibu where Rockford lived.
 The address of that actual restaurant is 28128 Pacific Coast Highway (the address of the actual entry signs for both the restaurant and the development, thereby being the approximate real address for the trailer, with the fictional address of 29 Cove Road not then existing.
 In the time since the series ended, a "luxury" mobile home park (with prices up to $4 million) has been developed, adjacent to the parking lot for the restaurant, and overlapping the spot where Rockford's trailer was located during the series.
 It is named Paradise Cove MH Park, and where there is now a Cove Road within the development.
 As a side note, on the restaurant's website www.paradisecovemalibu.com, there is a picture of the beach (third picture in the slide show), with the distinctive promontory cliff, where Rockford often walked during the series, usually with a female guest character, or occasionally alone, when Rockford was being introspective.

 Has appeared on many top 50 or top 100 lists of the best series of all time, and has occasionally appeared on top 10 lists.
-The reasons often cited were the quality of the writing and acting, but also because the show broke with so many conventions, such as Rockford not being a "glamorous" or at not always being very successful financially, not always being on friendly terms with the police, getting arrested fairly often, not always winning fights, including getting hurt, and even hurting himself when he punched someone.
+The reasons often cited were the quality of the writing and acting, but also because the show broke with so many conventions, such as Rockford not being a "glamorous" P.I.; not always being very successful financially; not always being on friendly terms with the police; getting arrested fairly often; not always winning fist fights, including getting hurt or plain old beaten up; and even hurting his own hand when punching someone.